PARSA Emergency Grant

 - Enrolled postgraduate students at the ANU (Masters, Graduate Certificate, PhD, etc.)

-If the grant is approved, either money, food vouchers or a combination of money and vouchers will be given to the student.
-Money will be directly transferred to the student’s account as nominated by the student applicant.
-The time frame for this is expected to be within 3 working days.
-Students may apply several times per semester, but successful applicants will only be granted a maximum of $500 per calendar year or year of enrolment (at PARSA’s discretion).
+How the PEG works: If the grant is approved, the funds will be transferred to the student’s nominated account.
+The timeframe for this is expected to be within 3 working days.
+Students may apply several times per semester, but successful applicants will only be granted a maximum of $500 per 12 month period (at PARSA’s discretion).

 - Proof of ALL income (e.g. scholarships, bursaries, family assistance, centrelink, employment)